ketanbhatt/ketanbhatt.github.io/_posts/2016-04-19-elasticsearch-django-with-haystack.md

 ---
-title:	"Building Habits, with a lot of help from Github"
+title:	"Building Habits, with a lot of help from github"
 date:	2016-04-19
 ---
 I suck at habits.
 I start out a dozen different things every week, and I drop them as easily soon after.
 I needed to do something about it.